Tuesday, February 3, 2026

 Risks:

-• Final agricultural terms are not yet fully public; potential exposure may grow once detailed.
+• Final agricultural terms are yet to be made public, and exposure may rise once details emerge.

 Chemicals & Specialty Inputs

-• Specialty chemicals and intermediates can gain pricing advantage and deeper access to U.S. supply chains.
+Specialty chemicals and intermediates could gain pricing advantages and deeper integration into U.S. supply chains.
+The ongoing “China-plus-one” diversification trend may benefit Indian exporters.

 Winners: